ROYA LOTFI Editor-in-Chief

 SOPHIE SLADE Managing Editor

-Sophie Slade (she/her) is an undergraduate senior at NYU pursuing a BA in International Relations and Spanish with a minor in Peace and Conflict Studies.
-She is also an MA candidate in International Relations through NYU’s Accelerated BA/MA Program.
-Sophie has worked for three years as an event reporter and section editor for IR Insider, NYU’s undergraduate news journal for international affairs.
-Her academic interests include bottom-up peacebuilding efforts and cross-border migration.
-Upon graduation, she intends to find work for beginner non-profit organizations in operation management within underdeveloped areas.
-In her spare time, Sophie can be found exploring New York City’s latin dance scene or attempting to find the city’s best Indian food joint.
+Sophie Slade (she/her) is a second-year MA student in NYU’s International Relations department.
+She is a part of NYU’s Accelerated BA/MA Program and graduated from NYU in 2022 with a BA in International Relations and Spanish, with a minor in Peace and Conflict Studies.
+Sophie worked for three years as an event reporter and editor for IR Insider, NYU’s undergraduate news journal for international affairs, and this is her second semester working for JPI as a Managing Editor.
+Her academic interests include international development, humanitarian aid and interventionism, peacebuilding, and human rights advocacy.
+Upon graduation, she intends to find work for non-profit organizations in bottom-up operation management within underdeveloped/conflict zones.
+In her spare time, Sophie can be found exploring NYC’s vast latin dance scene.

 ANASTASIA BOULOS Copy Editor